 Disability is a mismatch between a person and their environment, resulting in barriers performing day-to-day tasks, including gaming.
 These barriers are often unnecessary.
 Accessibility simply means avoiding those unnecessary barriers.
 This often means reinforcing how information is communicated, and offering players some flexibility, both of which often translate into a better experience for all players.

-Understanding and implementation of these principles has been growing at an exponential rate, making 2017 a perfect opportunity to take stock and exchange experiences and expertise.
+Understanding and implementation of these principles has been growing at an exponential rate with 2017 seeing many more developers making their first forays into the field.
+This makes 2018 a perfect opportunity to take stock and exchange experiences and expertise.

 Attendees can expect a wide range of topics from all sectors of the industry – indie to AAA, academia to accessibility specialists – and leave with inspiration, new contacts, and practical knowledge of how to ensure their vision is able to reach as wide a range of players as possible, so no player is unnecessarily excluded from the access to culture, recreation and socialising that gaming brings.